-Cuban is most well known for his tech companies but his first business was decidedly low tech.
+Cuban is best known for his tech companies, but his first business was decidedly low tech.
 As a junior in college--and at the age of 20--he took his student loan money and bought a nearby campus bar.
 It quickly became the hottest spot in the area because it was notorious for not really checking IDs.
-Everything went swimmingly until the bar held a wet t-shirt contest.
+Everything went swimmingly until the bar held a wet T-shirt contest.
 When the local newspapers covered the event, they eventually ID'd one of the contestants as a 16-year-old girl.
 "But she was on probation for prostitution!
 That got us closed down," Cuban said.

 Cuban's first big startup success was an early software company called Micro Solutions, which he started for $500 and sold seven years later for $6 million.
 "I learned to party like a rock star," Cuban says.
 (That's when he traded his lifetime airline pass and bought a private plane for $41 million--still the record for the largest purchase ever online.)

 But Cuban hit it even bigger with Audio Net, a startup that figured out how to stream audio online before the internet really even had audio or video.
 It involved encoding an eight-hour VCR tape and streaming replays of radio casts to see if anyone really cared.
 It turns out people did care--a lot.
 "It was like the YouTube of the start of the internet.
 Soon they had deals with radio stations and sports teams.
 In 1999, at the height of the internet bubble, Cuban sold the company to Yahoo for $5.7 billion.